 He had a busy time that day, didn’t he?

-On the way back to the Market Square the Ypres War Memorial, behind the Cloth Hall, lists the names of those soldiers of Ypres who died for Belgium in World War I. The centrepiece of the memorial is the image of a dead soldier in the arms of two women while above him a third, ‘Victory’, is about to place a laurel wreath on his head.
+On the way back to the Market Square the Ypres War Victims Monument, behind the Cloth Hall, lists the names of those soldiers of Ypres who died for Belgium in World War I. The centrepiece of the memorial is the image of a dead soldier in the arms of two women while above him a third, ‘Victory’, is about to place a laurel wreath on his head.
 It is a reminder to visitors that Belgium, although largely occupied for virtually the whole of the war, suffered significant loss in battle.
 An estimated 54,889 Belgians were wounded or taken prisoner and 38,000 died in action or from their wounds.
 If you would like a closer look at the memorial, and the shenanigans that went on on the day of its unveiling, then click here.